gtshepard/gtshepard/README.md

 ### Hi there 👋
+ Im Garrison!

+About Me

 🔭 I’m currently working on ...
-  - building a library for the Paxos Protcol In GoLang For Fun!
+  - Building a library for the Paxos Protcol In GoLang For Fun!
-  - Searching For a Full time Software Engineer Positions
+  - Searching For Full Time Software Engineering Positions

 💬 Ask me about ...